IRIS-Solutions-Team/irispie-pages/docs/data_management/time_series.md

     strictly positive or strictly negative, the multiplicative mode is used, otherwise the additive mode is used.

+???+ input "allow_missing"
+    If `True`, allow missing values in the input time series and automatically add an empty `automdl` spec if no ARIMA model is specified.

+???+ input "add_to_specs"
+    A dictionary with additional settings to be added to the `specs_template` (or the default templated).

 ???+ input "when_error"
     The action to be taken when an error occurs.
 The following options are
     available: